 After obtaining his B.A. in Journalism from Central Michigan University, Fassinger gained most of his early photography experience at newspapers in the U.S. before traveling to Prague in 1992.
 There, he worked as staff photographer and photo editor for Prognosis, the first English-language newspaper of the Czech and Slovak Republics and after, as a freelance photographer in the region.

-Many of his images, taken from assignment work during his many years in Central Europe, capture the unbridled sense of excitement, intrigue and wild abandon of the era, framed in the timeless beauty that region holds.
+Many of his images, taken from assignment work during his years in Central Europe, capture the unbridled sense of excitement, intrigue and wild abandon of the era, framed in the timeless beauty that region holds.
 They remind us of an earlier time when black and white photography was celebrated in great, large-format publications and photographers concentrated on not only telling a story with their images but crafting them in a precise, artistic manner.

 In 2008 James returned with his family to the US where he now lives in the Detroit area.
 He photographs assignment work throughout the United States and continuing his passion for documenting social change sparked by his years photographing abroad, his focus has turned to highlighting social and environmental change and the movements that encompass both these controversial issues.
 He is now working on a long-term project to document dissent in America.